droscy/thermod/README.md

 dpkg-buildpackage
 ```

-After having built the package install, at least, the following packagesx:
+After having built the package install, at least, the following packages:

 ```bash
 dpkg -i \